crazytonyli/Objectify/README.md

 ## Hash

-The hash algorithm is writed by [Mike Ash](https://www.mikeash.com/pyblog/friday-qa-2010-06-18-implementing-equality-and-hashing.html).
+The hash algorithm is from [Mike Ash's blog post]

 ## License

 ObjectEquality is available under the MIT license.
 See the LICENSE file for more info.

+[Mike Ash's blog post]: https://www.mikeash.com/pyblog/friday-qa-2010-06-18-implementing-equality-and-hashing.html